yugr/rust-slides/materials/materials.md

   * Main idea: two examples of missed LLVM optimizations
     + Not relevant
   * More materials: none
-- Does the compiler optimize moves? https://www.reddit.com/r/rust/comments/ykku69/does_the_compiler_optimize_moves/
-  * this should be a dedicated perf issue
-  * Assignee: yugr
-  * Status: DONE (at least 4h)
-  * Discusses a known problem when compiler fails to remove `memcpy`'s
-  * More materials: added a lot of links
 - Rust `[#inline]` annotations discussion https://github.com/rust-lang/hashbrown/pull/119
   * Assignee: zakhar
   * Status: DONE (15m)
   * Main idea: mostly discusses about `[#inline]` effect on compile time
     + Not our topic
   * More materials: N/A
-- Check for Integer Overflow by Default: https://github.com/rust-lang/rust/issues/47739
-  * Status: in progress
-  * Assignee: yugr
-- Myths and Legends about Integer Overflow in Rust: https://huonw.github.io/blog/2016/04/myths-and-legends-about-integer-overflow-in-rust/
-  * Status: in progress
-  * Assignee: yugr
-- How are bounds checks optimized away? https://users.rust-lang.org/t/how-are-bounds-checks-optimized-away/91737
-  * Status: in progress
-  * Assignee: yugr
-- Rust's Vec indexing is bound-checked by default: https://news.ycombinator.com/item?id=30867188
-  * Status: in progress
-  * Assignee: yugr
-- Iterators and eliminating all runtime bounds checks: https://users.rust-lang.org/t/iterators-and-eliminating-all-runtime-bounds-checks/13935
-- How to zip two slices efficiently: https://users.rust-lang.org/t/how-to-zip-two-slices-efficiently/2048
-- How to avoid bounds checks in Rust without unsafe: https://shnatsel.medium.com/how-to-avoid-bounds-checks-in-rust-without-unsafe-f65e618b4c1e
-  * this is oft cited
 - Inline In Rust: Inline In Rust: https://matklad.github.io/2021/07/09/inline-in-rust.html
 - Why doesn't the Rust optimizer remove those useless instructions: https://stackoverflow.com/questions/45586159/why-doesnt-the-rust-optimizer-remove-those-useless-instructions-tested-on-godb
   * we should mention why Godbolt for Rust may be misleading !
   * see also https://github.com/rust-lang/rust/issues/11906
-- Does Rust have return value optimization? https://users.rust-lang.org/t/does-rust-have-return-value-optimization/10389
-- Copy elision & RVO optimization: https://internals.rust-lang.org/t/copy-elision-rvo-optimization/17276
 - Big performance problem with closed intervals looping: https://github.com/rust-lang/rust/issues/45222
 - (!)
 How the Rust Compiler Works, a Deep Dive: https://www.youtube.com/watch?v=Ju7v6vgfEt8